HanniganAirQuality/XPOD/README.md

 2. Open the .ino file and wait for all associated .h & .cpp files open

 # Data Analysis Notes
-The XPOD V3.1.2 Firmware is currently the only one which has associated headers - please see the xlsx file in the V3.1.2 folder
+Please see the XPOD_HeaderLog.yaml for associated headers for each version!
+Not included in this log is the 5W headers.
+That is to come, and it will be on the XPOD Wireless HeaderLog just so that it doesn't confuse anyone!

 # Update Tracker
 Thanks to Izzy for this suggestion!
 Here we will be tracking each version of the firmware.